aplteam/Tatin/docs/PackageConfiguration.md

 * If you don't specify `api` then the name of the class is the API.

-  For example, if the package name is `pkgName` and the class' name is `foo` and it has a function `Hello`, then you call `Hello` with:
+  For example, if the package name is `pkgName` and the class name is `foo` and it has a function `Hello`, then you call `Hello` with:

   `pkgName.foo.Hello`

 * If you do specify `api` then it must be the name of the class.
-In that case everything in the class with `:Access Public Shared` becomes the API.
+In that case, everything in the class with `:Access Public Shared` becomes the API.

-  For example, if the package name is `pkgName` and the class' name is `foo` and it has a publicly shared function `Hello`, then you call `Hello` with:
+  For example, if the package name is `pkgName` and the class name is `foo` and it has a publicly shared function `Hello`, then you call `Hello` with:

   `pkgName.Hello`